College Savings Options

 Conclusion

-There are many account options available for families looking to save for education.
-Each of these account options can make sense in certain situations depending on the goals that have been established.
-If you want to discuss which type of account is the best fit for your educational savings goals, please use my scheduling link to book an appointment.
+There are many account options for families looking to save for education.
+Each type can make sense depending on goals, timeline, and financial circumstances.
+To determine which account is the best fit for your family’s education savings plan, call us today.

 This commentary reflects the personal opinions, viewpoints, and analyses of The Dala Group, LLC employees providing such comments.
 It should not be regarded as a description of advisory services provided by The Dala Group, LLC or performance returns of any The Dala Group, LLC client.
 The views reflected in the commentary are subject to change at any time without notice.
 Nothing in this commentary constitutes investment advice, performance data, or any recommendation that any particular security, portfolio of securities, transaction, or investment strategy is suitable for any specific person.
 Any mention of a particular security and related performance data is not a recommendation to buy or sell that security.
 The Dala Group, LLC manages its clients’ accounts using various investment techniques and strategies, which are not necessarily discussed in the commentary.
 Investments in securities involve the risk of loss.
 Past performance is no guarantee of future results.